ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab05.md

 </li>

-<li> (50 pts) Now, rows 1 and 2 and rows 3 and 4 are going to trade repos, and check that they can COMPILE AND RUN each others final projects.
+<li markdown="1"> (50 pts) Now, rows 1 and 2 and rows 3 and 4 are going to trade repos, and check that they can COMPILE AND RUN each others final projects.

 * Send the row in front or behind you the URL of the repo from which you did your last pull request.
 Write that url here:
    * <code>_________________________________________</code>